dotmake-build/command-line/docs/README.md

 ```

 ---
-The properties for `DotMakeCliArgument` attribute:
+The properties for `DotMakeCliArgument` attribute (see [DotMakeCliArgumentAttribute](https://dotmake.build/api/html/T_DotMake_CommandLine_DotMakeCliArgumentAttribute.htm) docs for more info):
 - Name
 - Description
 - HelpName